GOP governors ignore Biden's latest plea on mask mandates - WTMJ

 This version corrects that Holcomb is governor of Indiana.

 Selsky reported from Salem, Oregon.
-Associated Press writers Rachel La Corte in Olympia, Washington; Jamie Stengle in Little Rock, Arkansas; Zeke Miller in Washington and Aritz Parra in Madrid contributed to this report.
+Associated Press writers Rachel La Corte in Olympia, Washington; Andrew DeMillo and Jamie Stengle in Little Rock, Arkansas; Zeke Miller in Washington and Aritz Parra in Madrid contributed to this report.

 Follow Andrew Selsky on Twitter at https://twitter.com/andrewselsky.